brandur/sorg/content/drafts/job-drain.md

 further by having workers dequeue jobs directly from within the database.

-This is workable at modest scale, but the frantic pace at which workers try to lock jobs doesn't scale very well for a database that's experiencing considerable load.
+This is workable at modest to medium scale, but the frantic pace at which workers try to lock jobs doesn't scale very well for a database that's experiencing considerable load.
 For Postgres in particular, [long-running transactions](/postgres-queues) greatly increase the amount of time it takes for workers to find a job that they can lock, and this can lead to the job queue spiraling out of